smart-classic/smart_sample_apps/README.md

-SMArt Sample Apps
+SMART Sample Apps
-Joshua dot Mandel at childrens.harvard.edu

-This repository contains a collection of sample SMArt Connect Apps:
+This repository contains a collection of sample SMArt Connect Apps.

- * API Playground
- * Got Statins
- * Med List
- * Problem List
- * Blue Button Import (+ Med Coder to clean up imported data)

 The entire collection of sample apps is packaged here as a django app, because that's how we deploy it on our development servers.
 All the javascript/html code resides in /static.